wang171838/First-client/README.md

 # First-client
-This it my first git clint.
+This it my first git client.